Building safety with a young personBack to top

 - Are they turning up to appointments?

-- Are they talking with someone about their AOD use?
+- Are they talking with someone about their alcohol and other drugs use?

 - Are they actively engaging in a counselling process?